Henry Algernon Seymour Mills

 Captain Hon.
 Sir Seymour John Fortescue was born on 10 February 1856.1 He was the son of Hugh Fortescue, 3rd Earl Fortescue and Georgiana Augusta Charlotte Caroline Dawson-Damer.1 He died on 20 March 1942 at age 86, unmarried.1

-He fought in the Egyptian Campaign in 1882.1 He fought in the Suakin Campaign in 1885.1 He held the office of Equerry-in-Waiting to HM King Edward VII between 1893 and 1910.1 He was Naval Aide-de-Camp to Lord Roberts in 1900 at South Africa.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.).1 He was decorated with the award of the Commander, Order of Dannebrog of Denmark.1 He was decorated with the award of the Legion of Honour.1 He was decorated with the award of the Knight Commander, Order of St. Olaf of Norway.1 He was decorated with the award of the Knight Commander, Order of St. Benedict of Aviz of Portugal.1 He was decorated with the award of the Commander, Order of St. Maruice.1 He held the office of Extra Equerry to HM King George V between 1910 and 1936.1 He held the office of Serjeant-at-Arms of the House of Lords between 1910 and 1936.1 He held the office of Extra Equerry to HM King Edward VIII in 1936.1 He held the office of Extra Equerry to HM King George VI between 1937 and 1942.1 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.).1 He gained the rank of Captain in the service of the Royal Navy.1
+He fought in the Egyptian Campaign in 1882.1 He fought in the Suakin Campaign in 1885.1 He held the office of Equerry-in-Waiting to HM King Edward VII between 1893 and 1910.1 He was Naval Aide-de-Camp to Lord Roberts in 1900 at South AfricaG.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.)1 He was awarded the Commander, Order of Dannebrog of Denmark.1 He was awarded the Chevalier, Ordre national de la Légion d'honneur.1 He was awarded the Knight Commander, Order of St. Olaf of Norway.1 He was awarded the Knight Commander, Order of St. Benedict of Aviz of Portugal.1 He was awarded the Commander, Order of St. Maruice.1 He held the office of Extra Equerry to HM King George V between 1910 and 1936.1 He held the office of Serjeant-at-Arms of the House of Lords between 1910 and 1936.1 He held the office of Extra Equerry to HM King Edward VIII in 1936.1 He held the office of Extra Equerry to HM King George VI between 1937 and 1942.1 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.)1 He gained the rank of Captain in the Royal Navy.1

 Citations